 Flat Roof Maintenance Tips for Business Reopening

-Inspect From the Inside Out
+1) Inspect From the Inside Out

 Also, ensure any rooftop equipment (HVAC system, etc) is attached properly to limit damage to your roof—ideally, equipment should be mounted on a platform of some kind.
-A roof replacement can be expensive, so If you do find damage, fix it ASAP with the help of a professional.
+A flat roof replacement can be expensive, so if you do find damage, fix it ASAP with the help of a professional.

-Clear Off Debris
+2) Clear Off Debris

 Get in the habit of regularly checking your roof for debris, especially during storm season: strong winds can throw debris onto your roof, so check after each storm and clear it off right away.

-Clean Out Gutters and Downspouts
+3) Clean Out Gutters and Downspouts

 As you inspect your roof, look for ponding water.
 Ponding water can mean that elements of your drainage system are clogged or that your roof needs leveling so water can flow to the drainage system properly.

-Schedule an Inspection
+4) Schedule an Inspection